 HCP1 working in hospitals remain at potential risk for SARS-CoV-2 exposures both in the community and in their workplace.
 Infected HCP can transmit to other HCP (through close contact in break rooms and other common areas) as well as their patients.
 In December 2020, the California Department of Public Health (CDPH) recommended routine SARS-CoV-2 diagnostic screening testing of hospital HCP to aid in early identification and work exclusion of infected HCP, reduce transmission risk to other HCP and patients, and prevent hospital outbreaks.
 Subsequently, State Public Health Officer Orders issued on August 5, 2021, and amended on December 22, 2021, and February 22, 2022, required twice weekly routine diagnostic screening testing for COVID-19 unvaccinated exempt hospital HCP and booster-eligible HCP who have not yet received their booster.
 Since that time, however, COVID-19 vaccination coverage among HCP increased to high levels and proportion of unvaccinated HCP is low.
 In addition, the Omicron subvariants have shown immune escape and increased transmissibility, and while unvaccinated individuals still have higher risk of infection, previously infected, vaccinated, and boosted persons have also been infected.
 Consequently, mandated testing of the small number of unvaccinated workers is not effectively preventing disease transmission as it did with the original COVID-19 virus and prior variants earlier in the pandemic.

 Diagnostic Testing for Symptomatic HCP

 HCP with signs or symptoms consistent with COVID-19 should be tested immediately, regardless of their vaccination status.
 If antigen testing is used and the first test is negative, the symptomatic HCP should be tested again with either an antigen or molecular test 48 hours after the first negative test, for a total of at least two tests.
-HCP with a prior positive viral test who develop new symptoms consistent with COVID-19 should be tested if it is more than three months after the date of onset of the prior infection; if symptoms develop during the three months after the date of initial symptom onset, if an alternative etiology cannot be identified, then retesting can be considered in consultation with infectious disease or infection control experts.
+HCP with a prior positive viral test who develop new symptoms consistent with COVID-19 should be tested if it is more than 30 days after the date of onset of the prior infection; if symptoms develop within 30-90 days of a prior infection, an antigen test should be used.

 Testing for Newly Admitted, Newly Symptomatic and Exposed Patients

-GACHs may consider modifying testing protocols for patients whose vaccination status is known prior to or upon admission or procedure.
-The yield of this testing for identifying asymptomatic infection is likely lower among vaccinated patients because a growing body of evidence suggests that fully vaccinated people are less likely to have asymptomatic infection.
-However, these results might continue to be useful in some situations to inform the type of infection control precautions used (e.g., room assignment/cohorting, or personal protective equipment used).
-GACHs should continue to test unvaccinated patients and patients whose vaccination status is unknown prior to or upon admission or procedure.
-GACHs should also continue to monitor all patients for the development of COVID-19 symptoms, and promptly test any newly symptomatic patients and patients who are exposed to a suspected or confirmed case during their hospital stay, regardless of their vaccination status.
+Hospitals should consider testing asymptomatic patients prior to or upon admission or procedure wherever these results might be useful to inform the type of infection control precautions used (e.g., room assignment/cohorting, or personal protective equipment used).
+Hospitals should also continue to monitor all patients for the development of COVID-19 symptoms, and promptly test any newly symptomatic patients and patients who are exposed to a suspected or confirmed case during their hospital stay, regardless of their vaccination status.

 Plans for Use and Follow-up of Test Results